-How to tackle them: If you follow the Five Steps strategy, you should be able to easily locate the main idea.
-Next, translate your conception of the main idea into something that matches one of the answer choices.
+How to tackle them: If you follow the Five Steps strategy, you should be able to easily locate the Main Idea.
+Next, translate your conception of the Main Idea into something that matches one of the answer choices.

 Passages on the GRE are relatively short.
-Therefore, the answer to a main idea question cannot be too general or too specific.
-Main ideas tend toward medium focus.
+Therefore, the answer to a Main Idea question cannot be too general or too specific.
+Main Ideas tend toward medium focus.
 If stuck, eliminate the options that are at the extremes of specificity: either very general or very detailed.
 This may leave you with one – probably, the right – answer; even if it leaves you with more than one, you have still improved your chances of guessing correctly.

-Guessing Drill: What is the main idea of the passage?
+Process of Elimination: What is the main idea of the passage?

 A) The Native Americans of Wichita have a long and rich cultural history.